elastic/elasticsearch-net/README.markdown

 *Strongly typed Elasticsearch client*

 NEST aims to be a .net client with a very concise API.
 Its main goal is to provide a solid strongly typed Elasticsearch client.
-It also has string/dynamic overloads for more dynamic usecases.

 Indexing is as simple as:

 	var post = new Post() { Id = 12, ... }
 	var result = client.Index(post);

-Indexing asynchronously is as easy as:
+All the calls have async variants:

 	//t is a Task<ConnectionStatus>
 	var t = client.IndexAsync(post);

 Searching is fluent:

-	var results = this.ConnectedClient.Search<ElasticSearchProject>(s => s
+	var results = client.Search<ElasticSearchProject>(s => s
 			.From(0)
 			.Size(10)
 			.Fields(f => f.Id, f => f.Name)